jwchristiansen/ors653.295/README.md

 # ORS 653.295 Noncompetition agreements; bonus restriction agreements; applicability of restrictions.

 Oregon Revised Statutes (ORS) Chapter 653.295 is Oregon's general statute for employment-related noncompetition agreements.
+The statue imposes a series of prerequisites that employers must satisfy to impose enforceable noncompetes.

 ORS 653.295 has been amended **6 times** since its enactment in 1977.

 This repository summarizes and tracks the specific changes to ORS 653.295.
 The table below provides the following for each amendment: (1) a citation, (2) bulleted summaries of the substantive changes, (3) links to plain text redlines showing the exact changes, and (4) links to the historic PDF version of the statute.